Skip to main content

 Where do I file a personal injury lawsuit in Redwood City?

 Personal injury lawsuits in Redwood City are typically filed in the San Mateo County Superior Court.
-Small claims cases (under $10,000) can be filed in Small Claims Court.
-Your Redwood City attorney will determine the appropriate venue based on where the accident occurred, where the defendant resides, and the amount of damages sought.
+Small claims cases may be filed in Small Claims Court if they fit the claim limits and rules.
+An independent Redwood City attorney can evaluate venue based on where the accident occurred, where the defendant resides, the parties involved, and the amount of damages sought.
+In San Mateo County, the practical version of this answer often depends on whether San Mateo County Superior Court - Hall of Justice, Broadway & Main, or the first medical provider controls the missing record.
+If the issue remains unclear, compare the therapy schedule with the family decision note before giving a statement or accepting a quick offer.

 What is the legal process for a personal injury case in Redwood City?